 Graffiti on the wall shown right before Kyoko and Madoka enter Sayaka's Labyrinth says "Love Me Do".

 Walpurgisnacht has been defeated, there are no witches, there never will be, and there never have been, magical girls are carried off by Madokami to Magical Girl Heaven instead of turning into witches, Incubators are able to gather curse energy harmlessly, and both Kyoko and Mami return from death.
 Madoka is a goddess, and one day, she and Homura will be together again.
-On the bitter side, the magical girls fight wraiths (rather than witches), Sayaka is still dead, and Madoka has disappeared from normal existence, forgotten by all except Homura and Madoka's pre-verbal little brother.
+On the bitter side, the magical girls fight wraiths (rather than witches), Sayaka is still dead (though at least this time it was while fighting wraiths alongside her friends), and Madoka has disappeared from normal existence, forgotten by all except Homura and Madoka's pre-verbal little brother.